Vicky-codes17/Myweather-app/README.md

    # or
    git checkout -b bugfix/fix-issue-123
    ```
-For more in detail [Contributing.md](Contributing.md) file for details
+For more in detail [Contributing.md](Contributing.md) file for details,...

 ### **Development Guidelines**